Michael Prophet: Biography

 Michael George Haynes was born in Kingston, Jamaica, on 3 March 1957, the only child of Caroline Smith, a housewife, and Lloyd Haynes, a painter and decorator who worked for the beverage company Desnoes & Geddes (Lloyd fathered 13 other children).
 Educated at Greenwich Farm High School, Kingston, he lived nearby with his paternal grandmother Gladys, a market trader.
 The impoverished Greenwich Farm district had long been a hotbed of musical activity, and during the late 1970s Michael Haynes began singing on local sound systems.
-In 1978 he recorded his first singles, The Woman I Love, Super Star and True Born African, but they made little impact.
+In 1978 he recorded his first singles, "The Woman I Love", "Super Star" and "True Born African", but they made little impact.

-Haynes then formed a vocal trio with friends from the neighbourhood, but when they auditioned for the visionary producer Vivian “Yabby You” Jackson, Jackson convinced him to ditch the other vocalists, renamed him Michael Prophet and shifted the focus of his lyrics to Rastafari philosophy and the harshness of ghetto life.
-Prophet’s first release with Jackson, a remake of The Heptones Fight It To The Top, was a strong seller, as were the originals Praise You Jah Jah and Love and Unity.
+Haynes then formed a vocal trio with friends from the neighbourhood, but when they auditioned for the producer Yabby You, Jackson convinced him to ditch the other vocalists, renamed him Michael Prophet and shifted the focus of his lyrics to Rastafari philosophy and the harshness of ghetto life.
+Prophet's first release with Jackson, a remake of The Heptones' "Fight It To The Top", was a strong seller, as were the originals "Praise You Jah Jah" and "Love and Unity".
 Their popularity led to an acclaimed debut album, Serious Reasoning, released beyond Jamaica by Island Records in 1979.

-In 1980 Prophet joined forces with the rising ghetto producer Henry “Junjo” Lawes and released the autobiographical Gunman, about an armed robbery that took place at the singer’s home.
-A reggae adaptation of Here Comes the Bride was also a big hit.
+In 1980 Prophet joined forces with the rising ghetto producer Henry "Junjo" Lawes and released the autobiographical "Gunman", about an armed robbery that took place at the singer's home.
+A reggae adaptation of "Here Comes the Bride" was also a big hit.

 The widespread popularity of this material, and the Lawes-produced albums Righteous are the Conqueror and Michael Prophet, led to Prophet travelling frequently to London during the mid-1980s.
-He then brought out the self-produced albums Love is an Earthly Thing and Blood Stain which were recorded in Jamaica and released in Britain on independent labels.
-By the time his rendition of Nancy Wilson’s How Glad I Am (issued as Loving You) became an underground dance hall hit, Prophet had moved to London, though material for Jamaican producers such as Winston Riley, Niney the Observer, King Tubby and King Jammy continued to surface.
-In 1990, as dance hall morphed into the more up-tempo “bashment” style, based on stripped-down electronic rhythms, Prophet scored significant hits recorded in London in combination with the ragga rapper Daddy Freddy on a re-cut of Michael Scotland’s Hypocrites, and then with Ricky Tuffy on Your Love and Get Ready.
+He then brought out the self-produced albums Love is an Earthly Thing and Blood Stain, which were recorded in Jamaica and released in Britain on independent labels.
+By the time his rendition of Nancy Wilson’s "How Glad I Am" (issued as "Loving You") became an underground dance hall hit, Prophet had moved to London, though material for Jamaican producers such as Winston Riley, Niney the Observer, King Tubby and King Jammy continued to surface.
+In 1990, as dancehall morphed into the more up-tempo bashment style, based on stripped-down electronic rhythms, Prophet scored significant hits recorded in London in combination with the ragga rapper Daddy Freddy on a re-cut of Michael Scotland's "Hypocrites", and then with Ricky Tuffy on "Your Love and Get Ready".